reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 ### `@SuppressWarnings`

-**Use Case for @SuppressWarnings** - It is used to indicate that warnings on code compilation should be ignored.
-We may want to suppress warnings that clutter up the build output. @SuppressWarnings("unchecked") for example, suppresses warnings associated with raw types.
-For eg., when we run the following code:
+We can use the `@SuppressWarnings` annotation to indicate that warnings on code compilation should be ignored.
+We may want to suppress warnings that clutter up the build output. `@SuppressWarnings("unchecked")`, for example, suppresses warnings associated with raw types.

+Let's look an example where we might want to use `@SuppressWarnings`:
 ```java
 public class SuppressWarningsDemo {